5l1v3r1/misprint/README.md

 </p>

 <p align="center">
-            **!
-I am NOT responsible for any way you use this tool, this is for educational purposes !**
+            <b>!
+I am NOT responsible for any way you use this tool, this is for educational purposes !</b>

 </p>